TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-nobootablediskfound.md

 	cloudEnvironments="public"
 />

-# No bootable disk found when virtual array is turned on.
+# My virtual array isn't booting.
 If you're not able to boot the Hyper-V virtual array due to the disk issue.
 Verify the version of the virtual disk image that you are using. <br>
 Common error messages: <br>
 	1. `Boot failure.
 Reboot and Select proper Boot device`<br>